 I was impressed at how quickly this turned into a very involved philosophical conversation.
 At first, a few thousand podcasts a month were downloaded — then, this figure began to rise inexorably.
-In March of 2007, 200,000 Freedomain Radio podcasts were downloaded, and tens of thousands of videos were viewed.
+In March of 2007, two hundred thousand Freedomain Radio podcasts were downloaded, and tens of thousands of videos were viewed.

 The Internet is a wonderful medium for philosophy, because it can instantly distribute ideas to hundreds of thousands of people, and through message boards, can stimulate fascinating discussions on the resulting topics.
 Plus, philosophy was originally an oral art form, designed to be spoken and discussed, not just read.

 Also, because of the amount of time people spend doing things which preclude reading, but which do not preclude listening, such as going to the gym, doing groceries, doing laundry, going for a walk, or driving, podcasts can reach interested parties in a way that books never can.